 The loop is almost 4km long and generally flat, at quiet times of day it is an enjoyable cycle, which takes in a number of natural, recreational, cultural and historical sites.
 If you start at the Strand Hotel, follow the newly remodelled O'Callaghan Strand to Saint Michael's Rowing Club on the left, follow the road as it takes you right, past the Toffee Factory.
 At the roundabout take a left and left at the trafic lights which brings you onto the Shannon Bridge.
 Views either side of this raised bridge, down the Shannon Estuary, can be impressive especially in the evening at high tide.
 At this point follow the road left at the roundabout onto the newly remodelled City Quays.
-Here there is space to relax and sit outside, access is available to the river via the steps outside the Sin Bin.
+Here there is space to relax and sit outside, access is available to the river via the steps outside House.
 To continue the looped cycle follow the river, on your left, until you come to Arthur's Quay Park.
 Here, feel free to dismount and walk through the park in order to catch a glimpse of The Curraghour Falls, King John's Castle, Thomond Bridge and the Clare Hills.
 Once back on the road travel around the grey multi-storey building over to the Hunt Museum, once over the Matthew Bridge, take the left before the hill and visit Saint Mary's Cathedral from it's entrance off Merchant's Quay.
 Travel down Nicholas Street past King John's Castle on your left and over Thomond Bridge before looping back down the newly remodelled Clancy Strand.
 Here you will find the Treaty Stone, the Boardwalk, the Curraghour Bund, you can access the river, visit the Curraghour Bar before returning to the Strand Hotel.

 Be Safe, Be Seen